lkoelman/bg-cell-models/models/Gunay2008/README.md

     + the mechanisms/parameter combinations defined in `GPcomps.g` are associated
       with specific compartments in this .p file
-        - algorithm summarized:
-            + travel in direction proximal -> distal
-            + descend a diam level if threshold crossed, but only if at least 3 of the next 4 compartments are at the same or lower level
-            + never go back to a higher level

     + the gradients/density mapping to diameter & soma distance is based on the paper [Hanson & Smith 2002](https://doi.org/10.1002/cne.10075)